What do I need to know when buying my first car?

 Better fuel economy

-More effort to drive in peak hour/ heavy traffic
+More effort to drive in peak/heavy traffic

 Cost less than automatic cars